 - Fridge patio icebox

-- Fridge drawers turned into planters for herbs
+- Fridge drawers turned into DIY planters

 - Add some UV lights and use your old fridge as a place to raise seedlings before your planting season begins.

 Some innovative companies have even started turning fridges into unique couches.
 Old tube TVs are great for turning into a mini bar by removing the internal components.

 If you decide to re-purpose your appliance, make sure you remove any dangerous chemicals beforehand.

 For example, most old fridges, freezers, and A/C units use Freon as the refrigerant chemical.
 Freon is extremely dangerous and a contributor to ozone depletion, so make sure you remove it before getting creative with your appliance!

 Upcycling Other Household Appliances

 There are many great ideas for old refrigerators, but what about the rest of your old household appliances?
 No matter what unwanted old appliance you have, there is a way to reuse it; you must think outside the box.
 Use some of the ideas below to help jumpstart your creativity.

 Blenders - Remove the screw cap and blades, add a lightbulb and enjoy your new lamp.